Discounted Internet Services

 We know how important it is for students to have internet access when they are away from school.
 Many students rely on free WiFi from libraries, restaurants, and other public spaces.
 Low-income families may also qualify for discounted rates on home internet service from AT&T and Comcast.
 Please visit the following links to learn more and to apply.AT&T Access Program (based on qualification for SNAP benefits)Comcast Internet Essentials Program (based on Free or Reduced school lunch benefits)

 All GSMST teachers offer weekly intervention/help hours.
 These hours are posted in classrooms, on syllabi, and on teacher websites.
 It is vitally important that students take advantage of this time to get extra help if they are struggling in their classes.
 We highly recommend that students seek help from their teachers whenever they are struggling with a particular concept or if they have a C or lower in the class.

 Outside Tutoring: GSMST does not recommend or endorse any tutor.
 These names are provided as a service.
 Parents and students are responsible for payments for services.
-Students may get a copy of the tutoring list in the Counseling Office Reception area.
+Students may access the Tutoring List on the Counseling E-Class page.